The environments of the radio galaxy population in SIMBA: Results

-The environment density increases strongly with black hole mass.
-However, for the same value of $\mbh$ there is no difference between the environments of the radio and non-radio galaxy populations.
-In addition, and similarly to what was seen for richness, there appears to be no strong or reliable dependence in density on radio luminosity, other than a very slight increase toward high luminosities culminated by a spike in density at the highest luminosities.
-At the same luminosity, there is no difference in the environments of HERGs or LERGs, while there is a slight increase in environment density for radio galaxies compared to normal galaxies that have a radio luminosity due to ongoing star formation processes.
-There is essentially no trend with $\fedd$, except at the very lowest $\fedd$ values, the LERGs live in denser-than-typical regions while HERGs live in less dense regions, and $\fedd \ga 10^{-6}$ radio galaxies live in more dense environments than normal galaxies with accreting black holes.
+The environment density of LERGs and non-radio galaxies similarly increases strongly with specific black hole mass whilst decreasing for HERGs.
+However, at the same value of specific black hole mass for $\mbh/\mstar\la10^{-2.4}$ there is no difference between the environments of the radio and non-radio galaxy populations.
+This supports the idea that high density environments are key in supporting hot gas accretion onto black holes while inhibiting the efficient accretion of cold gas which dominates HERGs and a fraction of the non-radio galaxy population.
+In addition, and similarly to what was seen for richness, there is no strong or robust dependence in density on radio luminosity, other than a very slight increase toward high luminosities culminated by a spike in density at luminosities of$\power\ga10^{23.5}\WHz$.
+At a given luminosity, there is no difference in the environments of HERGs or LERGs.
+Furthermore, radio galaxies reside in more dense regions than non-radio galaxies that have a radio luminosity due to ongoing star formation processes.
+There is essentially no trend with $\fedd$, except at the very lowest $\fedd$ values, the LERGs live in denser-than-typical regions while HERGs live in less dense regions, and radio galaxies live in more dense environments than non-radio galaxies with accreting black holes across $\fedd$.

-We conclude from these findings that the strongest factor that is indicative of the richness of a galaxies environment is the black hole mass, which itself is highly correlated with stellar mass.
+Of the properties considered here, we conclude that the strongest factor that is indicative of the richness of galaxy's environment is the black hole mass, which itself is highly correlated with stellar mass.
 Specifically, LERGs with higher stellar and black hole masses trace a rich environment while HERGs, as well as lower-mass LERGs, live in less dense environments similar to SFGs.
-At the luminosities probed in \simba, we note that there is no strong dependence on the 1.4GHz luminosity of radio galaxies on the environment in which they are found.
-However, at the same luminosities, radio galaxies may live in slightly more dense environments than normal galaxies with ongoing star formation.
-LERGs with lower $\fedd$ reside in higher density regions compared to HERGs and normal galaxies with black holes accreting at the same Eddington rates, as well as to LERGs accreting at higher Eddington rate.
+At the luminosities probed in \simba, we note that there is no strong dependence on the 1.4\,GHz luminosity of radio galaxies on the environment in which they are found.
+However, at the same luminosities, radio galaxies may live in slightly more dense environments than non-radio galaxies with ongoing star formation.
+LERGs with lower $\fedd$ reside in higher density regions compared to HERGs and non-radio galaxies with black holes accreting at the same Eddington rates, as well as to LERGs accreting at higher Eddington rate.